reqT/reqT/docs/lab1.md

         * *A is more/less important to spend more elicitation effort on than B*.

     * Use the menu item *Solve Comparison Constraint Problem* in the **Tools** menu to find a new solution to the updated constraint problem.
+You should get a model with priorities calculated in **Order** attributes as a solution to a constraint problem based on your comparisons.
+A higher Order value means more important.

     * Write down reflections on the result: